fabrika-ai/actions/README.md

 4. Go to Authentification -> Click on `Edit` -> Select `API Key` -> Insert your API key -> Select `Bearer` at `Auth Type`.

 Congrats!
 Your actions are ready to be used by ChatGPT!

-## How to Create your own "Community actions"?

-Your community actions can make a significant difference!
-Here’s how you can get involved:

-- **Fork the Repository**: Start by forking this repository to your GitHub account.
-- **Create Your Action**: Develop your custom action using FastAPI.
-Check out our existing examples for inspiration.
-  - Duplicate `template` folder
-  - Rename it to `<YOUR ACTION NAME>`
-  - Edit `main.py` to create your actions
-  - Edit `test_<YOUR ACTION>` and add relevant unit tests
-- **Test Your Code**: Ensure your action works as expected.
-We love robust and reliable contributions!
-- **Document Your Action**: Write clear and concise documentation for your action.
-This should include its purpose, how it works, and any necessary parameters.
-- **Submit a Pull Request**: Once your action is ready and documented, submit a pull request to our repository.

 ## Guidelines for Contribution